siljec/project-idi-rnnchatbot/README.md

 # Project-idi-rnnchatbot

-We want to improve the intelligence of a chatbot by using Grid-LSTM cells instead of ordinary LSTM cells.
-The paper by Kalchbrenner[1] describes how Grid-LSTM cells imporves the performance of a translation model.
-The translation model has an encoder-decoder architecture which we can use for a chatbot as well.
+This repository consist of six different RNN architectures to create chatbots.
+All of the models is build upon the sequence-to-sequence model from Tensorflow [1].
+LSTM, GRU and Grid LSTM [2] is the explored cells.
+For conversation context purposes, we developed the Stateful and Context-Prepro models.
+Last, we also created chatbots without the use of Tensorflows efficiency buckets.

-Clone the repository and follow the instructions.
+To use this project, clone the repository and follow the instructions.
 Our folder structure is:
 ```sh
 Parent folder